xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/util_guide.rst

 Utility
 ===================================

-:term:`UTIL` provides high-level abstraction functions on top of the object-oriented APIs in HL-API, aiming to help you simplify code logics and increase readability and maintainability.
-UTIL consists of sub-libraries where functions are grouped based on functionalities, such as :term:`Auto-Negotiation and Link Training (ANLT)<ANLT>`.
+UTIL provides high-level abstraction functions on top of the object-oriented APIs in HL-API, aiming to help you simplify code logics and increase readability and maintainability.
+UTIL consists of sub-libraries where functions are grouped based on functionalities, such as :term:`ANLT<ANLT>`.
 Complex operation sequences are wrapped inside high-level functions, e.g. initiating link training, reserving ports, etc.

 UTIL can be used in two different ways:
 * Library Mode: you can import the Python library into your test scripts and use the functions.